alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 For example, `pipenv run scrapy genspider my_spider_name http://example.com/robots.txt -t sitemap` generates a sitemap spider for example.com with the name my_spider_name.

+See the available [templates](../locations/templates) for more, or the [scrapy documentation](https://docs.scrapy.org/en/latest/topics/commands.html#genspider) for further details.

 ## Adding autodetection to a storefinder